bottlenoselabs/SDL-cs/README.md

-# sdl2-cs
+# sdl-cs

 Automatically updated C# bindings for https://github.com/libsdl-org/SDL with native dynamic link libraries.
-C# bindings are *exactly* how they are found in the C headers, and thus require enabling usage of the `unsafe` keyword.
+C# bindings are *exactly* how they are found in the C headers.

 ## How to use